b.1896 - d.1982

 Alberto passed away in December, 1982, at the age of 86.
 No one has since approached his remarkable skill at capturing the unique quality and allure of the All-American Girl.
 Already acknowledged as one of America's most famous painters, Alberto Vargas is also considered to be one of America's finest watercolorists and chroniclers of the 20th Century.

 In 1985 the Vargas heirs selected San Francisco Art Exchange LLC to represent the vast collection of treasures held in the Alberto Vargas Estate.
-SFAE hosted the first-ever retrospecitve of his work that Summer and since them we have sold more than $25 million of Alberto Vargas artwork.
+SFAE hosted the first-ever retrospecitve of his work that summer and since then we have sold more than $25 million of Alberto Vargas artwork.
 We are the acknowledged authorities on Vargas and the #1 dealer worldwide.

 Below is a small selection of the many original paintings, drawings, sketches, and preliminary studies left by Alberto Vargas when he passed in 1982.
 Additionally, we offer limited editions (both signed and estate authorized posthumous releases) and fine art posters.
 Please contact us for more options or information in any of these categories.